getfexr/website/learn/developer-licensing/rubix-did.md

 ---
-sidebar_position: 2
+sidebar_position: 1
-title: Rubix Data Tokens = Sustainable User Rewards
+title: Decentralized ID & Data with Rubix
 description: Discover the power of Web3.0 with Fexr SDK - Simplify the process of decentralized identity creation, Club interactions, and enable fast, secure and efficient cross-chain transactions on the Rubix protocol.
-keywords: [Fexr SDK, Setup, Hosting, Decentralized Identity, Rubix Protocol, Cross-chain Transactions, Blockchain Integration, Club Interactions, Secure Transactions, Decentralized Hosting, Web3.0 Integration]
+keywords: [Fexr SDK, Setup, Hosting, Decentralized ID, Rubix Protocol, Cross-chain Transactions, Blockchain Integration, Club Interactions, Secure Transactions, Decentralized Hosting, Web3.0 Integration]
 ---

 The Rubix network is designed to handle high frequency transactions efficiently, making it a suitable choice for Fexr users.
 The network's architecture is based on Proofchains, each bound by a unique utility token.
 Transactions within a Proofchain are validated individually and sequentially, but transactions across different Proofchains are validated asynchronously and in parallel.
 This design allows for high transaction throughput and quick finality, as each transaction achieves finality on its own without waiting to be pooled with unrelated transactions.